chandrabca22/C_Programs/README.md

 Que 4.
 Write a program to show the use of new tab character ("\t").

 Que 5.
 Write a program and print some word also use escape sequences.

+Que 6.
+Write a program to read two numbers and perform mathmetical operations on them.